Courland, Semigallia, Latgale

 In the well-stocked online shop of the Latvian Post (veikals.pasts.lv/en) many issues and annual sets can still be purchased at the postal price, even from the early years of the regained independence from 1991 onwards.

-For motif collectors, the various flower and animal motifs are particularly interesting, and sports stamps also appear regularly.
+For thematic collectors, the various flower and animal motifs are particularly interesting, and sports stamps also appear regularly.

-The currency of the newly independent state was initially the Soviet ruble, which also included the denominations on the postal stationery and stamps issued by the Republic of Latvia.
-The stamps of the Soviet Union were valid for postage until 30.6.1992, the Soviet money until July 19, 1992.
+The currency of the newly independent state was initially the Soviet rouble, which also included the denominations on the postal stationery and stamps issued by the Republic of Latvia.
+The stamps of the Soviet Union were valid for postage until June 30, 1992, the Soviet currency until July 19, 1992.

-Latvijos paštas is the state-owned postal company, which was re-established on January 2, 1992, after regaining independence, initially as a state-owned non-profit organisation.
-On November 1, 2004, it was transformed into the state-owned joint-stock company VAS Latvijas Pasts.
+Latvijas Pasts was established on January 2, 1992.
+It was initially as a state-owned non-profit organisation, but on November 1, 2004, it was transformed into the state-owned joint-stock company VAS Latvijas Pasts.

 Medallists London 2012 (Mi-No. 851 and 852),